MicrosoftDocs/VBA-Docs/api/Access.Rectangle.SizeToFit.md

 ## Remarks

 For example, you can apply the **SizeToFit** method to a command button that is too small to display all the text in its **Caption** property.

 You can apply the **SizeToFit** method to controls only in form Design view or report Design view.

-The  **SizeToFit** method will make a control larger or smaller, depending on the size of the text or image it contains.
+The **SizeToFit** method makes a control larger or smaller, depending on the size of the text or image that it contains.

 You can use the **SizeToFit** method in conjunction with the **[CreateControl](Access.Application.CreateControl.md)** method to size new controls that you have created in code.

+> [!NOTE]
- **Note**  Not all controls that contain text or an image can be sized by the  **SizeToFit** method.
+> Not all controls that contain text or an image can be sized by the **SizeToFit** method.
 Several controls are bound to data that can vary in size from one record to the next.
 These controls include the text box, list box, combo box, and bound object frame controls.
 The **SizeToFit** method does not apply to controls on data access pages.

 ## Example

 The following example creates a new form and creates a new command button on the form.
 The procedure then sets the control's **Caption** property and sizes the control to fit the caption.

 ```vb
 Sub SizeNewControl()